-Sadly, it cannot be denied that the biblical story has been misused in this way in our history.
-We have only to remind ourselves of the lamentable way Constantine reversed the meaning of the cross when he hoisted up a military standard with the Chi-Rho sign and conquered in the name of Christ after, according to legend, seeing a vision of the cross with the words "In this sign, conquer."
-Or consider the way the eighth-century Frankish king Charlemagne "converted" and "baptized" the Saxons at the point of a sword.
-Or consider perhaps the seemingly more innocent way that well-meaning missionaries of the nineteenth century attempted to westernize the cultures to which they were sent.
+Sadly it cannot be denied that the biblical story has been misused in this way in our history.
+We have only to remind ourselves of the lamentable way Constantine reversed the meaning of the cross when he hoisted up a military standard with the Chi-Rho sign and conquered in the name of Christ after, according to legend, seeing a vision of the cross with the words εν τούτω νίκα (in this [sign] conquer; or in Latin in hoc signo vinces).
+Or the way the 8th century Frankish king Charlemagne 'converted' and 'baptised' the Saxons at the point of a sword.
+Or, perhaps the seemingly more innocently way that well-meaning missionaries of the 19th century attempted to westernize the cultures to which they were sent.
 Yet acknowledging this regrettable history leaves open the question of whether or not oppression is intrinsically characteristic of the biblical narrative itself.

 The first thing that may be said is that the Bible does not look for an intrahistorical victory.
-The Muslim story, the progress stories stemming from the Enlightenment, and the current story of economic globalization all arguably seek a victory for their cause within history.
+The Muslim story, the progress stories stemming from the Enlightenment, and the current story of economic globalization all seek a victory for their cause within history.
 Yet the Christian looks to the return of Christ as the final victory.
 Newbigin has stated this well:

-We can point to one feature of our story that is unique.
+. . . we can point to one feature of our story that is unique.
 All the other stories look to an end within history.
 They look to the intrahistorical triumph of their cause.
 They are therefore inherently imperialistic.
 The Church has sometimes acted in precisely that imperialistic way, but that is to betray her gospel.
-What is unique about the Christian story is that its crucial turning point is the event of Calvary and Easter, when we learn that triumph of God is an event beyond history that gives meaning to all history.49
+What is unique about the Christian story is that its crucial turning point is the event of Calvary and Easter, when we learn that triumph of God is an event beyond history that gives meaning to all history.
+55

-Focusing on the cross takes us to the heart of the issue.
+Focussing on the cross takes us to the heart of the issue.
 The cross reveals to us how God accomplishes his purposes for the world.
-Jesus' witness to the kingdom of God was one of nonconformity: Jesus lived as a countertestimony to the idols of Rome and Israel.
-But when in the clash of stories his claim was resisted and oppressed, he did not coerce but meekly offered up his life as a witness to the truth.
+Jesus' witness to the kingdom of God was one of nonconformity: Jesus lived as a counter-testimony to the idols of Rome and Israel.
+But when in the clash of stories, his claim was resisted and oppressed, he did not coerce but meekly offered up his life as a witness to the truth.
 And it was in that suffering witness on the cross that the victory was gained-a victory confirmed by the resurrection that remains largely hidden until the final day.